 Important Note: It's important to know that banks in Malta don't open full-time.
 Usually, they're open from 8:00 AM to 1:00 PM.

-Other Details About ATMs in Malta
+Details About ATMs in Malta

 Limited Availability: There is a noticeable shortage of ATM cash machines across Malta.
 Typically, you’ll find them located outside of banks, mainly in popular areas.
 However, it’s important to note that you may not always have easy access to an ATM within walking distance.
 It’s advisable to plan ahead and ensure you have enough cash on hand at all times.